ryoon/screen-capture/README.md

 Visual Studio is not required.

-## How to capture your window in your display
+## How to capture your window in your display or your desktop
 Press Ctrl+PrintScreen and you can get JPEG file of current window.

 Press Shift+PrintScreen and you can get JPEG file of your desktop.